luyvannda/luyvannda/README.md

 - 👋 Hi, I’m @luyvannda nickname Joe Joe.
 - 👀 I’m interested in becoming a full stack developer.
-- 🌱 I’m currently learning JavaScript,HTML,CSS,git/GitHub, etc... at Microverse online school.
+- 🌱 I’m currently learning JavaScript,HTML,CSS,git/GitHub, etc... at the Odin Project and freeCodeCamp.
 - 💞️ I’m looking to collaborate on any projects that help me improve my skills as a future web developper.
 - 📫 How to reach me
       Email: philips.joe329@hotmail.com